Bitcoin Verdict

 Pick your software

 Download Bitcoin Core from bitcoincore.org, or flash Umbrel / Start9 / RaspiBlitz onto a microSD card.
-Verify the download using the provided signatures.
+Take a moment to verify the download using the signatures they provide.
+This confirms you got the real thing and not a tampered copy.

 3

-Your node downloads and validates the entire blockchain from scratch.
-This takes 1-7 days depending on hardware and internet speed.
-Be patient - it is verifying over 15 years of transactions.
+Your node downloads and checks the entire blockchain from scratch.
+This takes 1-7 days depending on your hardware and internet speed.
+Try not to watch the clock.
+It is working through over 17 years of transactions on your behalf, and it only has to do this once.

 4